Reynaldo Hahn: 1930 to 1947

 In the second half of the decade Hahn was again prominent as a conductor, directing performances of The Magic Flute, The Seraglio and The Marriage of Figaro.
 His fidelity to Mozart was remarked on in the press: after years of productions at the Opéra-Comique in which the composer's recitatives in Figaro were replaced by spoken dialogue, Hahn used a new, more scholarly text edited by Adolphe Boschot.
 (Note: The authenticity of the score extended to the inclusion of the last-act arias for Basilio and Marcellina, usually cut, but there was no ornamentation and the recitatives were accompanied on the piano rather than the harpsichord.)
-In the concert hall he formed musical partnerships with younger performers; in addition to Tagliafero, he regularly accompanied Ferrant and the soprano Ninon Vallin.
+In the concert hall he formed musical partnerships with younger performers; in addition to Tagliaferro, he regularly accompanied Ferrant and the soprano Ninon Vallin.

 When the Germans occupied Paris in 1940, Hahn left for the south of France and then for neutral Monaco.
 He was less at risk there from Nazi anti-Semitic persecution, but narrowly avoided being killed by the explosion of a stray shell from a British submarine aimed at a German warship moored near his rooms on the seafront at Monte Carlo.
 He returned to Paris in February 1945, and was elected to the Institut de France's Académie des Beaux-Arts, and appointed director of the Paris Opéra.
 His last concert work, the Concerto provençal, was premiered in a broadcast by Radiodiffusion Française on 30 July 1945 and given in concert the following April.

-In 1946, together with Tagliafero and Vallin, Hahn made a concert tour, performing in London, Geneva, Brussels, Marseille and Toulon.
+In 1946, together with Tagliaferro and Vallin, Hahn made a concert tour, performing in London, Geneva, Brussels, Marseille and Toulon.
 He was taken ill and an operation was performed to treat a brain tumour, which his doctors believed might have been caused by the explosion in Monte Carlo.